brownsys/paralegal-osdi-2025-artifact/README.md

   - `expected` CodeQL output as we observed it
   - `policy-coding` raw data of how we labeled sections in the CodeQL policies

-## Performance Benchmarker Output Format

-This section explains the output structure create by the `griswold` benchmark coordinator.

-Results are written to the `--result-path` argument (default to "results").
-Each time you call `griswold` it creates a new set of directories.
-They all have the format `<timestamp>-<purpose>` with the following purposes:

-- `logs`: stdout and stderr from the PDG generation (called `compile`) and combined output from the policy

-- `pp`: The source code that was involved in the analysis.
-The lines of code actually visited.
-This is used in the roll-forward experiment
-- `run`: Everything considered result data which are the following files:

-  - `results.csv`: incrementally written statistics and results for each run.
-  - `controllers.csv`: incrementally written statistics about individual controllers.

-    Multiple such statistics are written for a single run.
-The `run_id` field tells you which run each row belongs to.
-  - `sys.toml`: information about the system that this experiment was run on.
-  - `bench-config.toml`: a copy of the configuration that was input to this run

 ## Plots

 **General Note:** Since the acceptance of the paper we've made improvements to